Curtin-Open-Knowledge-Initiative/oa-book-geography/templates/paper.md

 Open access (OA) to scholarly outputs has taken the central stage in recent years, with numerous international, regional and local initiatives leading the way in advancing rapid changes to the publishing landscape.
 Yet, despite the high volume of research available on journal articles (and academic outputs in general), relatively little has focused on OA books.
 In particular, there is limited information on the level of online usage, their geographic distribution and, importantly, how usage may be influenced by publishing books in OA forms.

 There are numerous potential proxies for measuring the usage of scholarly work.
 These include citations, downloads, website visits, social media mentions and their various forms.
 Through a randomised controlled trial, Davis, Simon & Connolly (2008) is able to show that OA articles have higher numbers of downloads and more unique web page visitors than non-OA articles^1^.
 Wang et al. (2015) further finds that the increased level of downloads for OA articles is sustained over time.
 This is found in addition to OA articles attracting more social media attention^2^.
-However, research also found the OA advantage of altmetric activities to have significant differences across disciplines^3^.
+However, Holmberg et al. (2020) also found the OA advantage of altmetric activities to have significant differences across disciplines^3^.
 The citation advantage of OA publishing remains a hotly debated issue.
-Although, a recent literature review shows there is relatively more research in support of the OA advantage, with the caveat that there may be a large variability across disciplines^4^.
+A recent literature review showed there is relatively more research in support of the OA advantage, with the caveat that there may be a large variability across disciplines^4^ and arguments continue as to the reliability of different approaches to this question.

 Most of the above findings have a strong focus on journal articles.
-Yet, it remains unclear whether these results can be generalised to books.
+It remains unclear whether these results can be generalised to books.
 In particular, there are significant differences between journal articles and books in terms of how they are hosted, shared and used online, and how they can be identified and tracked^5^.
 These make the integration of usage data for books a challenging task.
 Counting Online Usage of Networked Electronic Resources (COUNTER) is an international effort to overcome some of these problems.
 It is a code of practice for compiling online usage statistics of electronic resources^6^.
 Benchmarking book usage levels is another important aspect to consider.
 Books with different attributes (such as different languages and research fields) can have vastly different target audiences.
-Hence, the ability to compare books with similar attributes is essential for deep understandings of book usage.
+Hence, the ability to compare books with similar attributes is essential for a deep understanding of book usage.

 There is a limited amount of previous work comparing downloads of OA and non-OA books with the goal of understanding the impacts of OA on the geographies of usage.
 The work of Snjider (2013) showed increased usage for OA books as well as some evidence of an increase in sales^7^.
 Using a sample of 180 books Snijder (2013) showed that OA led to increased proportions of usage in developing countries as well as demonstrating a “digital divide” in discovery and use.

-This article, which extends the findings of Snijder (2013), provides a timely update to evidence-based arguments for the benefits of OA to scholarly books.
+This article, which extends the findings of Snijder (2013), provides an update to evidence-based arguments for the benefits of OA to scholarly books.
 Our analysis of a larger sample allows us to investigate these effects, particularly the geographic effects, in much greater detail.
 Using books available from a common source (i.e., Springer Nature) also alleviate some of the challenges discussed above.
 Having download data by month and various disciplines for all books allows us to confirm that downloads are higher for OA books across their whole history and across all disciplines.
 We also update analysis on the effects of OA across downloads, citations, and web visibility for a single large sample, following on the work undertaken by Springer Nature in 2017^8^.

 Main findings
 -------------